 If you are a community-based leader working on an urban advocacy initiative, policy intervention or placemaking effort, and would like to participate in a fellowship program focused on building neighbourhood capacity through learning and exchange, this program is ideally suited to you.

 Applications for the Community-Builders Fellowship closed August 12.
 Submissions will be reviewed by a selection committee comprised of representatives from the School of Cities and United Way Greater Toronto.
-Successful applicants will be contacted no later than August 24, 2019.
+Successful applicants will be contacted by the end of August 2019.

 The program will run from September 2019 to June 2020, with seminars hosted by the School of Cities.